LCA-CI-builds-repair/lightly/tests/REAMDE.md

+#There are three different locations to write tests for the API, each with its
+own advantages and disadvantages:

-# How to write tests for the API
+1. In tests/api_workflow_client:to write tests for the API

 There are three different locations to write tests for the API, each with its own advantages and disadvantages: